drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 # References

-Almost the entirety of this article's contents comes from Robert C. Martin's [Clean Coders video series](https://cleancoders.com/videos).
+Almost the entirety of this article's contents come from Robert C. Martin's [Clean Coders video series](https://cleancoders.com/videos).
 I highly encourage you to get the whole video series and watch it again and again, as it contains extremely valuable knowledge for our craft.
 It is also available in [Safari Books Online](https://www.safaribooksonline.com/library/view/clean-coder-clean/9780134843803/).